WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

 20. The Welfare Officer shall:

-    1. Be a point of contact for any member who wishes to discuss a matter relating to their welfare.
+    1. Be an additional point of contact for any member who wishes to discuss a matter relating to their welfare
-    2. Assist in directing members to the SU, central university, and other local services that could aid members’ welfare.
+    2. Assist in directing and signposting members to the SU, central university, and other local services that could aid members’ welfare, both if contacted directly and generally in Tech Crew’s resources and policies.
     3. Consider the welfare impacts of role assignments on members when assigning people to a show/hire.
     4. Assist members in collecting evidence to support allegations of misconduct and with referring such issues to the appropriate authority.
+    5. Ensure that shows do not enforce a formal chain of welfare structure that must be completely followed and instead provide advice on roles, members and services that can be contacted for welfare matters by choice.

 21. The Safety Officer shall: